poems4u/poems4u/themes/nostyleplease/content/_index.md

 POEMS4U is a project which at present consists of a web site and youtube channel.
 Its purpose is to share with the world artworks which have been created using the SOLAR-MYTH APPROACH.

-For questions, concerns, comments, requests, friendly correspondence, or astrological consultation; please email poem4u@proton.me
+For questions, concerns, comments, requests, friendly correspondence, desires to be notified each time there is a new post, or astrological consultation; please email <br>    poem4u@proton.me